 Or for those of us without a % button (or prefer “old-fashioned” maths):

 600/100 = 6 6 x 65 = 390

 Now we know we need 390 grams of water in our 65% hydration recipe.

 Yes, they should.
-Most sourdough starters are built with a 1.1 ratio of water and flour.
+Most sourdough starters follow a 1:1 ratio of water and flour.
 This means we add half of the starter weight to the flour and the other half to the water weight.

-When adding ingredients that contain water, the water content in the recipe should be adjusted.
+A recipe’s water content can be adjusted when adding water-containing ingredients.
 You’ll need to know the amount of the ingredient to be added and the water content of that ingredient.
 Divide the weight of the ingredient by 100 and multiply this number by its water content.

 If you wish to switch 100% of your water to milk, there’s a simple calculation you can do.
 As milk is 87% water, you’ll need to use more milk than water to avoid a dry dough.
 To discover the amount of milk you should use, take the water amount in the recipe, divide by 87 and multiply by 100.